-For an example of a name trademark case, consider David B. Findlay, Inc. v.
+Consider David B. Findlay, Inc. v.
 Findlay.
 David Findlay operated an art gallery at 11-13 East 57th Street in Manhattan as "Findlay Galleries."
 In 1963, his estranged brother Wally opened a gallery at 17 East 57th Street as "Wally Findlay Galleries" - literally two doors down from his brother.

 An unrelated non-Findlay who pulled a stunt like this would have been enjoined into oblivion in a heartbeat.
 Numerous consumers in the fine-art market knew of David's gallery simply as "Findlay's on 57th Street."
-Such consumers might well walk into the wrong gallery, especially since they both specialized in French impressionist and postimpressionist paintings, and since Wally's had a big canopy out front, whereas David had an understated second-floor premises.
+Such consumers might well walk into the wrong gallery, especially since they both specialized in French impressionist and post-impressionist paintings, and since Wally's had a big canopy out front, whereas David had an understated second-floor premises.